 A word to the wise, this may not be the end of the story.
 If you’ve scraped through with an E rating, be aware that the MEES regulations include a requirement for a regular five-yearly review of their effectiveness, the first of which has to take place by April 2021.

 If the UK is to meet its target to reduce its greenhouse gas emissions by at least 80 per cent by the year 2050, relative to 1990 levels, it’s likely that major changes will need to be made.
 If you are investing in improvements, it might be worth aiming higher than the minimum.

-* * Benjamin Hume is Managing Director at Evolve Block Management.
+* Benjamin Hume is Managing Director at Evolve Block Management based in Bournemouth.

 The opinions and views expressed in the above articles are those of the author only and are for guidance purposes only.
 The authors disclaim any liability for reliance upon those opinions and would encourage readers to rely upon more than one source before making a decision based on the information.
 Any links provided in the article were active at the time of publication and may not remain active in future.